johnprg/Legit/README.md

 #### Preparation
 Both datasets were extremely clean and simple, with just "text" and "label" fields.
 I checked for Nans and missing values to find any inconsistencies.

-The datasets were used separately to train single layer models using a 20% holdback for testing, and the results were compared and then cross-validated with sample sets from the other database
+The datasets were used separately to train single layer models using a 20% holdback for testing, and the results were compared and then cross-validated with sample sets from the other database.

 ## Modeling
 We experimented with several different types of single layer classifiers, doing parameter searches on each to find the most accurate model of each type

 Following the selection of single layer models, we built and evaluated three diffent Multi-Level Neural Networks (MNNs) models.
-The comparative results
+The comparative results are shown below.
-3. Test the resulting winning models of each type with a sample of the other dataset as a test set.

 ## Expected results
-I expect that this will be similar to a spam filter.
+I expected that the Legitimizer would perform similarly to a spam filter.
 It will perform well for articles which are more fact based and be heavily biased toward labelling articles as “misinformative”.

-## Results
+## Results of Single Layer Models
-The results were suprisingly encouraging!
+The results of even the single layer models were suprisingly encouraging!
 All of the resulting single layer models for both datasets and multiple sample sizes scored 90% or better accuracy.

 | Model         | Size | Dataset  | Best Score | Fit Time   |
 |:---------------|------|:----------|------------|:------------|